Slavery at Hampton

 NPS/Harpers Ferry Center

 Hampton NHS sits on rich soil that was once at the core of Maryland’s second-largest plantation and an ironworks complex.
-The period of slavery at Hampton, which spanned more than a century, encompassed the American Revolution and the Civil War, only ending when Maryland State law ended the institution in 1864.
-Farming and ironworking bound together slaveowners, enslaved persons, indentured servants, convict laborers, immigrant laborers, paid artisans, and black free laborers.
+The period of slavery at Hampton spanned more than a century and only ended when Maryland State law ended the institution in 1864.
+Farming and ironworking bound together enslavers, enslaved persons, indentured servants, convict laborers, immigrant laborers, paid artisans, and black free laborers.
 Together, these people shared a common history, connected through moments of collaboration and conflict.

-The six largest slaveholders in Baltimore County in the eighteenth century were the owners of ironworks.
+The six largest enslavers in Baltimore County throughout the eighteenth century were the owners of ironworks.
 Those owners who had been British sympathizers lost their lands and laborers after the Revolutionary War.
 The Ridgelys grew their businesses by buying land and people who were already skilled as forge men, colliers, carpenters, and other related trades to work alongside already enslaved individuals and indentured servants at the Northampton Ironworks.
-As the Ridgelys’ farming interests increased, more enslaved persons moved back and forth from farm to furnace.
+As the Ridgelys’ farming interests increased, more enslaved people moved back and forth from farm to furnace.

 Painting depicting enslaved workers on the plantation farm.